00mjk/Python-For-Machine-Learning/Module01/readme.md

-# Module00 - Basic stuff - Eleven Commandments
+# Module01 - Basics 2

-The goal of the module is to get started with the Python language.
+The goal of the module is to get familiar with object-oriented programming and much more.

 ## Notions of the module

-Basic setup, variables, types, functions, ...
+Objects, cast, class, inheritance, built-in functions, magic methods, generator, constructor, iterator, ...

 ## General rules